-If you wonder how loud and what it looks like when one shots AeroBolt II, here is a video provided by a new customer shooting his AeroBolt II 100 yards under 15 miles breeze and he is shooting Aerobolt II for only 3 days.
+If you wonder how loud and what it looks like when one shoots AeroBolt II, here is a video provided by a new customer shooting his AeroBolt II 100 yards under 15 miles breeze and he has shot AeroBolt II for only 3 days.

 AeroBolt II-200 24" out of Scorpyd Ventilator 150 at 366 fps with 15-25 mph cross wind at 100 yards with Hartcraft Trophy 1 broadhead